CrucialGier/pizza-week4-review/README.md

 4. When user clicks confirm order button, displays the total price of their pizza and toppings.
   Example Input: confirm button pressed, Output: "Your order comes to $14.00.
 Thank you for dining with us!"

+###Setup

+download repository at https://github.com/CrucialGier/pizza-week4-review and run index.html in your browser.

 ### Known Bugs

 May display size as undefined if you haven't manually chosen a size.